 Subway: Lines 5 and 10

-Gare Montparnasse serves western and south-western France with regular and TGV services.
+Gare Montparnasse, in the 14th arrondissement, serves western and south-western France with regular and TGV services.

 Buses access to Gare Montparnasse